wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 # Project Sidebar

 Project documentation contains a single left sidebar called the **Table of Contents** (or ToC).
 The [default structure](#the-default-structure) of this sidebar loosely follows the filesystem of the project, with a few exceptions for APIs and models.
-You can [customize the appearance]customize the  sidebar using a Table of Contents file (`toc.json`), which supports:
+You can customize the appearance of this sidebar using a Table of Contents file (`toc.json`), which supports:

 - Customizing the order of files in the sidebar
 - Overriding the title of a file in the sidebar